Hand Surgery Recertification Exam

 - During the five-year admissibility period, individuals who postponed or were unsuccessful will be contacted each year regarding the next exam.
 A new application is not necessary.

 - Readmissibility: Diplomates who exhaust this five-year period may re-apply for the exam, meeting all current application requirements.
 See our Lapsed Certificate Policy for additional details.

 - Upon passing the exam, the ABS will waive 60 credits of CME with self-assessment toward Continuous Certification; the waiver will appear automatically in your CME Repository.

 - Surgeons who achieve ABS recertification may also apply to the AMA to receive 60 AMA PRA Category 1 Credits.
 Please see the AMA website and the direct CME application (pdf) for details.

-For application forms and additional information, please send an email to the exam coordinator.
+For additional information, please send an email to the exam coordinator.